TechnologyAdvice/local-sync/README.md

 **NPM**

-CommonJS build that needs to bundled in your app.
+CommonJS build that needs to be bundled in your app.

 ```
 npm i local-sync -S